dagster-io/dagster/docs/docs-beta/docs/guides/metadata.md

 ## Attaching metadata to assets \{#attaching-metadata}

 **Metadata** allows you to attach rich information to the asset, like a Markdown description, a table schema, or a time series.
 Metadata is more flexible than tags, as it can store more complex information.
-Metadata can be attached to an asset at definition time (that's, when the code is first imported) or at runtime (every time an asset is materialized).
+Metadata can be attached to an asset at definition time, when the code is first imported, or at runtime when an asset is materialized.

 ### At definition time \{#definition-time-metadata}